a stone building with columns and a fence around it

 Planning your visit

-• Average visit duration: About 2 to 3 hours
+• Average visit duration: 1.5 to 3 hours, depending on interest and pace.

 Tips for your visit

-• Best times to avoid crowds: Weekdays or after 3 PM
+• Best times to avoid crowds: Arrive just after opening or during the last hour before closing.